 - You may find them complex to download and set up particularly if you’re not very technical

 - Will need to check and download the compatible version for your operating system, particularly before upgrading your Mac’s operating system

 The ones most often used on a Mac are;

-I hope you found my article 'Backup External Hard Drive to Another External Hard Drive on a Mac' useful in showing you how a standard piece of software freely available on your Mac does allow you to backup not just your internal drive but an external one attached to your Mac as well.
+You saw how a standard piece of software freely available on your Mac allows you to backup.
+Not just your internal drive but an external hard drive attached to your Mac.

-Should the worst happen and you loose your external hard drive with your photos, videos or project files on you can use your Time Machine backup to restore.
+If the worst happen and you loose your external hard drive with your photos, videos or project files on.
+You can use your Time Machine backup to restore.

-Indeed you can use your Time Machine backup of your Mac's internal hard drive to boot from should your Mac's internal drive fail.
+Indeed you can use your Time Machine backup of your Mac’s internal hard drive to boot from if your Mac’s internal drive fails.
 You can boot from your Time Machine backup.

 When you need an exact copy of an external hard drive on your Mac a clone copy of your external drive to another external hard drive may be just what you need.

 Although the best way of creating a bootable drive is to create a clone copy of your Mac’s internal drive – its boot drive, and this article will tell you how.